CPS251 Android Development by Scott Shaper

 2. Home → Settings:

-• SettingsScreen uses SharedViewModel to show current user
+• SettingsScreen uses SharedViewModel to display the current user if one is set.

 3. Settings → Profile:

-• If current user is "John Doe", navigation creates "profile/John Doe"
+• SettingsScreen can call onProfileClick(sharedViewModel.currentUser?.name).
+If the current user is "John Doe", the route becomes "profile/John Doe".

-To try out the code example you can download the NavState project and open it in Android Studio.
+You can try the full example by downloading the NavState project and opening it in Android Studio.

 Home Screen